Gorachand-Senapati/delta-demo/README.md

 # delta-demo
-This is a demo for sigma class
+This is a demo for git and github . i made this ,Gora's repo .